Portugal CV Writing Guide

 Emphasize all the “Professional Training” you have received, from seminars to full courses - each in a distinct subsection.
 This shows that your former employer thought you were good enough to receive such further training.
 Computer skills, if applicable, list in a separate subsection.
 Also, list the languages you are able to speak in order of fluency in a separate subsection.

 In the “Work Experience” section state all your former employers, including the tasks and responsibilities performed.
 Make your CV more effective by providing examples to illustrate your achievements.
-Use power words and action verbs such as contributed, organized, demonstrated, trained, managed, developed, coordinated etc. Bullet points these at the start of a sentence for maximum impact.
+Use power words and action verbs such as contributed, organized, demonstrated, trained, managed, developed, coordinated etc. Bullet points at the start of a sentence for maximum impact.

 Close your Portugal CV with “Leisure Activities”.